Bienvenue !

 BCA Board of Directors and Executive Committee

-The Executive Committee are Board members who have been elected to undertake certain important roles.
-The BCA currently has five executive roles:
+The Executive Committee members are board members who have been elected to undertake certain important roles.
+The BCA currently has four executive roles:

 President